cn0047/stash/ed/t/README.md

 <br>XML     - Extensible Markup Language.
 <br>YAGNI   - You ain't gonna need it.

+Consensus - getting all of the nodes to agree on something.

+Systems of record - aka source of truth.

+Batch processing systems - offline systems.
+Stream processing systems (near-real-time systems) - a stream processor consumes inputs and produces outputs (rather than responding to requests).

 Server-Sent Events - servers can initiate data transmission towards clients once an initial client connection has been established.